 15. Put together a picture puzzle (five hundred pieces or more)

 16. Encourage each child to submit to you his most perplexing question, and promise him that you'll either answer it or discuss it with him.
+Don't be afraid to work through their hard questions about their faith.
+These are good opportunities to learn together.

 17. Tell your kids how you and your spouse met.